 There are loads of cheap LG phones out there, but not a lot of them are available in the U.S. One of the best LG phones on a budget you can get stateside is the K30, which sports a 5.3-inch HD display, powered by the Snapdragon 425 chipset and 2GB of RAM

 These specs won’t blow your socks off, but they’re fine for average users who just want to check email and social media, browse the web, and watch an occasional video.
 The great thing about the K30 is that it’s available unlocked in the U.S. — most other cheap LG phones are only available through carriers.

 The LG K30 comes with 16GB of expandable storage, an 8MP primary camera, and a 3,00mAh battery.
 It also has a headphone jack and a fingerprint scanner.
 It normally retails for $180, but it’s currently on sale over at B&H for $130.

 There you have it — these are the best LG phones in our opinion, though there are plenty of other great options to choose from.
-Two of them are the LG G7 One and G7 Fit, which were announced in August, but we don’t know when they’ll actually come out, or what they’ll cost.

 Which models would you add to our best LG phones list?
 Let us know in the comments!